What is Artichoke Leaf?

 Note: It's important to make the distinction that the type of artichoke used as a supplement is the globe artichoke, also known as true artichoke or French artichoke, and shouldn't be confused with the Jerusalem artichoke (sunchoke), which belongs to a whole different plant family.

-Top Benefits of Artichoke Leaf
+What are the Benefits of Artichoke Leaf?

 If you had an artichoke plant in your backyard and were to harvest the leaves to eat, you would be getting a very high amount of vitamins and minerals.

 Artichokes in general (including the leaves) are rich in nutrients like vitamin C, vitamin K, B vitamins, magnesium, potassium, and phosphorus.
 They are also an excellent source of plant-based iron and contain a good amount of fiber.